Skip to content

 • advance booking limits

-• fallback working hours
+• fallback working hours for all 7 weekdays

 Its save hook synchronizes settings to Redis, following the same general pattern used elsewhere in the repository for runtime-accessed administrative state.